 Fig. 3: Photograph of the low-power flight DAQ (Data Acquisition) PCB.

-The analog circuitry also features a NMR RADFET circuit that will allow the measurement of the cumulative incident radiation as part of the FSD experiment to correlate the fiber-optic component performance with the space environment.
+The analog circuitry also features a NMR RADFET circuit.
+It allows the measurement of the cumulative incident radiation to correlate the fiber-optic component performance with the space environment.

 3. FIBER-OPTIC INTERFACE